-Her TED Talk in October 2012 has been viewed more than 22 million times and ranks #2 among the most-viewed TED Talks second only to Sir Ken Robinson.
+Her TED Talk in October 2012, has been viewed more than 22 million times.
+It ranks #2 among the most-viewed TED Talks second only to Sir Ken Robinson.

-In 2009, Mary Roach gives a TED talk which is viewed over 14 million times in which she also ‘errs and ‘umms’ 20 times in the first 5 minutes alone.
+In 2009, Mary Roach gave a TED talk which has been viewed over 14 million times.
+She also ‘errs and ‘umms’, 20 times in the first 5 minutes alone.